Elon’s PA program does not require the GRE as part of the admissions process. Any scores sent to Elon are not considered in the admissions process.

-Elon downloads applications from CASPA from June through early spring each year.
-The admissions committee reviews applications from September through early spring, when final interviews are conducted.
+The admissions committee reviews applications from September through January.
 Most interview offers are extended via email by mid-December.

 The Elon PA program accepts applications on a modified rolling basis so applicants are encouraged to apply early.

 Interviews are a requirement for admission.
-About 130 of the most qualified applicants will be invited to interview with the PA faculty.
-Interview dates are forthcoming.
+About 150 of the most qualified applicants will be invited to a virtual interview with the PA faculty.

 Completed applications submitted to CASPA must include the following: